BenjaminFiltjens/gait_event/README.md

 3. Labelling script to import a pre-trained model and annotate gait events.

 ## Unpublished results
-The deep learning models, which were trained on 15 freezers, were additionally evaluated on fifteen non-freezers.
+The deep learning models, which were trained on fifteen freezers, were additionally evaluated on fifteen non-freezers.

 |      | IC (n=304) |       | EC (n=278) |       |
 | ---- | :--------: | ----- | :--------: | ----- |